ZZerker/DAoCLogWatcher/README.md

 ![CI](https://img.shields.io/github/actions/workflow/status/ZZerker/DAoCLogWatcher/ci.yml?branch=main)
 [![Discord](https://img.shields.io/badge/Discord-Join-5865F2?logo=discord&logoColor=white)](https://discord.gg/V7Z5y3Ke9v)

 A real-time tracker for **Dark Age of Camelot (Eden)**.
-Load your `chat.log` and instantly see how many RPs you're earning, where they're coming from, how fast they're rolling in, your kill/death stats, live combat metrics, and a server-wide frontier kill heatmap with live keep ownership and fight locations pulled from the warmap — all updated as you play.
+Load your `chat.log` and instantly see how many RPs you're earning, where they're coming from, how fast they're rolling in, live combat metrics, and a server-wide frontier kill heatmap with live keep ownership and fight locations pulled from the warmap — all updated as you play.

 ## TL;DR — Getting Started